JustinKerssies/Assessment/README.md

   > mainly missing because of time constraints, however I have also not used Unittest a lot, so it would have probably taken quite a bit of time to create an acceptable test
 * Comments:
   > I should have written more comments during the programming.
 I personally believe the code is decently readable, but its possible that someone else would beg to differ
+* Frequent Git Changes:
+  > Started way too late with uploading it to GitHub.
+I have no excuse for this

 # Issues I ran into during the project
 * Time management